simonehagey/orbdot/docs/source/model_fitting.rst

 5. Orbital Decay Predictions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :meth:`~orbdot.analysis.Analyzer.orbital_decay_predicted` method computes and summarizes orbital decay parameters predicted by theory, based on an empirical law for the stellar tidal quality factor.
+The :meth:`~orbdot.analysis.Analyzer.orbital_decay_predicted` method calculates and summarizes various orbital decay parameters that are predicted by theory, using on an empirical law for the host star's modified tidal quality factor.

 .. code-block:: python

+    # run an analysis of orbital decay predicted by theory
     analyzer.orbital_decay_predicted()

-It calls the following methods from the theory module:
+It calls the following methods from the :ref:`theory module <theory_module>`:

 .. autosummary::
    :nosignatures: